 Total Project Cost: £99,000

-Conservation of Torwoodlee Tower - Torwoodlee & Buckholm Estates (ongoing)
+Conservation of Torwoodlee Tower - Torwoodlee & Buckholm Estates (completed)

 This restoration project has preserved the ruin of Torwoodlee Tower (a scheduled ancient monument) and ensured safe public access.
 The Tower is a key part of the Braw Lads’ Week ceremonies in Galashiels when the Principals, The Braw Lad and the Braw Lass, come as representatives of the People of Galashiels to ask for a sod and a stone in commemoration of the 1503 Act of Sasine when James IV of Scotland married Margaret Tudor and was granted the lands of the Ettrick Forest.